Abdul Kadir Sheikh Fadzir: Exit from UMNO

 On 19 March 2012, Abdul Kadir had made an announcement leaving the party of UMNO after being with the party for more than 56 years.
 According to Dr Raja Ahmad Al-Hiss, the deputy head of the Pan-Malaysian Islamic Party (PAS) Youth Council vice-chairman, Abdul Kadir's action also gives a clear picture that there is something wrong with UMNO's struggle.

 In the same development, PAS described Abdul Kadir as a UMNO veteran to step out of the party as a blow to UMNO president Najib Razak himself.
 PAS vice-president, Mahfuz Omar said Abdul Kadir's action was to redeem the honor of the BN-led state.
 Mahfuz believes that Abdul Kadir's actions are a blow to Najib who recently said that the people should not try to impose the future of the country to support the opposition.
 Mahfuz had also congratulated Abdul Kadir on his decision to make the right decision, and said that the cardiac arrest was a 'signal' to the public to reject UMNO.

 "I congratulate him for his boldness and this is a decision for the future of our country.
 It is in line with what Tengku Razaleigh Hamzah once said that UMNO's defeat in the coming elections is good for the country."

 Forming Parti Ikatan Bangsa Malaysia (IKATAN)

 Abdul Kadir formed Parti Ikatan Bangsa Malaysia (IKATAN) or on 7 June 2012 along with a few former UMNO members.
 After the IKATAN was forced to wait for more than two years for approval, Abdul Kadir dragged the Registrar of Societies (RoS) to High Court in February 2013 for them to approve the party.
 The party was approved on 15 May 2015 with Abdul Kadir as the first president.
 IKATAN and Pan-Malaysian Islamic Party (PAS) later formed an informal Third Force political alliances on 16 March 2016, which was called Gagasan Sejahtera (GS) on 13 August 2016.

 In popular culture

-In 2004, Abdul Kadir had become an 'extra actor' in Mahligai Gading drama, in which Datuk Dr. Maximus Ongkili and Datuk Seri Shahrizat Abdul Jalil also acts.
+In 2004, Abdul Kadir had become an 'extra actor' in Mahligai Gading drama, in which Datuk Dr. Maximus Ongkili and Datuk Seri Shahrizat Abdul Jalil also acted.